soumyakoduri/ci-tests/README.md

 [CLI](https://ci.centos.org/cli).
 Some jobs have additional `.xml` files that are used for scheduling runs of the jobs.
 Examples of the jobs with additional schedulers are in the `nightly-builds` directory.

+## pynfs
+The `pynfs` directory contains the `client.sh` script and a Jenkins `.xml` to run the tests from the pynfs project.
+The Jenkins `.xml` job runs the a common script to install and configure a server.